3 Secret Ingredients To Take Your Bloody Mary To The Next Level

 The secret ingredients are also the spicy ingredients, and even if you are averse to hot food and drink they are the perfect complement to the tomato base.

-We told you that the secret ingredients fall on the spicy side!
+We told you that the secret ingredientsl of the recipe fall on the spicy side!

 When one thinks ‘cocktail’, horseradish is not normally one of the word associations.
 However, we know that a Bloody Mary is far from the average cocktail, which is what makes it synonymous with daytime boozing.

-And, in a Bloody, horseradish is an essential element.
+And, in a Bloody Mary Recipe, horseradish is an essential element.

 Most people prefer about 2 teaspoons of the horseradish, though some may avoid the ingredient altogether.